What is Medical Hypnotherapy?

 Some examples of health issues I help women resolve using hypnotherapy and mind-body psychotherapy are listed below.
 This list is not exhaustive, so please contact me to discuss your particular needs.

-- Chronic painful issues, such as headaches, migraine, joint pain, IBS, medically unexplained pain.
+- Chronic painful issues, such as headaches, migraine, joint pain, IBS, facial pain, pelvic pain, medically unexplained pain.
 You can read more about hypnotherapy for chronic pain here.

 - Digestive and gastrointestinal Issues, such as irritable bowel syndrome (IBS), unexplained nausea etc. You can read more about hypnotherapy for IBS (Irritable Bowel Syndrome) here.